Atlas7/bokeh-app-uk-road-accidents-viz/README.md

 <a id="local-docker-deploy"></a>
-## Local Docker Deployment and Test
+## Local Docker App Deployment and Test

 The eventual deployment option chosen is [Heroku](https://www.heroku.com/) (for hosting the app) and Docker (for managing the deployment pipeline).
 This combo turns out to work quite well for rapid prototyping purpose.